Douglas H. Fisher

-Douglas H. Fisher (born April 28, 1947) is an American Democratic Party politician who has served since 2009 as the New Jersey Secretary of Agriculture, having been initially confirmed by Governor Jon Corzine and carried over by both Chris Christie and Phil Murphy.
+Douglas H. Fisher (born April 28, 1947) is an American Democratic Party politician who has served as the New Jersey Secretary of Agriculture, having been initially confirmed by Governor Jon Corzine and carried over by both Chris Christie and Phil Murphy.
 He served in the New Jersey General Assembly from 2002 to 2009, representing the 3rd legislative district.

 Education

 Fisher graduated with a B.S.
 Business Administration from Bryant University in Rhode Island.

 Career

 Early career

 Fisher served on the South Jersey Economic Development District from 1995-2001 and the South Jersey Transportation Planning Organization, also from 1995-2001.
 Fisher served on the Cumberland County Board of Chosen Freeholders from 1996-2000, and was President of the South Jersey Freeholder Association in 1999.
 He served on the Bridgeton City Council from 1990-1992.
 Fisher is the former President of the Bridgeton Historical and Cultural Commission.
 Fisher served in the New Jersey National Guard from 1969-1975.